 As P.R. consultant to the stars, Oliver Chisholm has it all – executive salary, designer lifestyle, and now a drink driving conviction that earns him Community Service with a dysfunctional Salvation Army corps.

 Oliver’s Army is a six episode sitcom about a superficial egotist forced from his life of excess into an unfamiliar world of charity where he must assist an inept Salvation Army corps in their altruistic endeavours.

 A secretary embarks on a very modern office romance with an unexpected co-worker.

 But is it love or is her admirer just after one thing?

 Produced by Third Light Films.
-Currently doing the 2012 festival circuit:- Runner-up in the comedy category at the Dam Short Film Festival, official selection for the L.A.
+Winner of Best Narrative Short at the Prescott Film Festival, Winner of Best Short at the San Francisco United Film Festival, Runner-up in the comedy category at the Dam Short Film Festival, official selection for the L.A.
 Comedy Shorts Film Festival, Los Angeles United Fillm Festival, Newport Beach Film Festival, Bootleg Film Festival, New York United Film Festival, Manlleu Film Festival, London United Film Festival, Short Shorts & Asia Film Festival, Edinburgh Short Film Festival, East End Film Festival.